Jaitl/jaitl.github.io/content/post/2020/08/05/open-source-github.md

 ---

 ## Step 0: Find an Idea
-If you already have an idea for your project then you're in luck but if you don’t you have to start from looking for the idea.
+If you already have an idea for your project then you're in luck but if you don’t you have to start by looking for the idea.

-The best open-source project is a project that you make for yourself then share to other people.
-Analyze your daily habits and investigate what kind of tool you aren’t enough in your day to day life.
+The best open-source project is a project that you make for yourself then share with other people.
+Analyze your daily habits and investigate what kind of tool you lack in your day-to-day life.

+In the worst case use an idea generator, [this one](https://ideasai.net/) for example.

 ## Step 1: Choose a Technology Stack
-**For a long-term project**, it’s better to apply the technology stack that you are already familiar with.
+**For a long-term project**, it’s better to apply the technology stack such you are already familiar with.

-Why is the familiar technology stack?
-Because when you use unknown technology you can spend too much time learning this new technology that may cause you to lose motivation or to meet a problem that you won’t be able to solve.
+_Why is the familiar technology stack?_ Because when you use unknown technology you can spend too much time learning new technology.
+This could cause you to lose motivation or to meet a problem that you won’t be able to solve.
 But if you are confident about your abilities, you can apply unfamiliar technology for a long-term project.

 **For a short-term project**, choose any technology that you want.
-You can even change the stack at any time and completely rewrite the project if the technology doesn’t suit you.
+You can even change the stack at any time and rewrite the project completely if the technology doesn’t suit you.

 ## Step 2: Write Readme and License Files
 Okay, you have found an idea and have chosen your favorite technology stack.
-Now, you can set up a new repository for your project on GitHub.
+Now, you can [set up a new repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo) for your project on GitHub.

-It is time to talk about two main files inside your repository — readme, and license.
+It is time to talk about two main files inside your repository — [readme](https://www.makeareadme.com/), and [license](https://choosealicense.com/).

 Your open-source project has to have a readme file that contains information about the app.
 The readme file should consist of three sections at least:
 1. A detailed description of your app and what the app can do, as well as its goals.
 This allows you and other people to know what the app is for.